-In most apps at least some of the data that might be posted to the app is sensitive information that should not leave the network.
+In most apps, at least some of the data that is sent to the application is sensitive or personally identifiable information that should not leave the network.
 To prevent AppSignal from storing this data the Ruby gem should be configured to not send this data at all or filter out specific values.

 We support two methods of parameter filtering.
 If you use Rails, you can use Rails' configuration directly and we will listen to it.
 If you use another framework, like Sinatra or Padrino, you can use AppSignal's own built-in filtering instead.

 We support basic parameters filtering directly in the Ruby gem using a blacklist.
 This parameter filtering is applied to any query parameters in an HTTP request and any argument for background jobs (since Ruby gem 2.3.0).